Macchi M.C.72: Operational history

 For two years, the M.C.
 72 suffered from many mechanical defects, as well as the loss of two test pilots who died trying to coax world class speed out of the M.C.
-72 (first Monti and then Bellini).
+72 (first Giovanni Monti and then Stanislao Bellini).

 After 35 flights the engines were overhauled in preparation for a record attempt.
-The aircraft finally lived up to expectations when it set a new world speed record (over water) on 10 April 1933, with a speed of 682 km/h.
+Rod Banks, a British engineer who worked on the Supermarine seaplane racers, developed special high octane fuel.
+With this fuel, the aircraft finally lived up to expectations when it set a new world speed record (over water) on 10 April 1933, with a speed of 682 km/h.
 It was piloted by Warrant Officer Francesco Agello (the last qualified test pilot).
 Not satisfied, development continued as the aircraft's designers thought they could surpass 700 km/h with the M.C.
 72. This was achieved on 23 October 1934, when Agello piloted the M.C.
 72 at an average speed of 440.681 mph over three passes.
-This record remains (as of 2019) the highest speed ever attained by a piston-engined seaplane.
+This record remains (as of 2026) the highest speed ever attained by a piston-engined seaplane.
 After this success the M.C.72 was never flown again.